|Hurricane Harvey Questions

 1. How do damages from Hurricane Harvey affect my property value?

 Answer: The Texas Property Tax Code sets the assessment date as of January 1 each year.
-In the Tax Code, there is a provision for reappraisal of all property damaged in a disaster if the area is declared a disaster by the Governor, under Tax Code Section 23.02, and more than one taxing unit requests the reappraisal.
+In the Tax Code, there is a provision for reappraisal of all property damaged in a disaster if the area is declared a disaster by the Governor, under Tax Code Section 23.02: (b) If a taxing unit authorizes a reappraisal pursuant to this section, the appraisal office shall complete the reappraisal as soon as practicable.
+The appraisal office shall include on the appraisal records, in addition to other information required or authorized by law:

 2. How are values determined for the reappraisal?